Studio Art 102

 Anne Jacobsen '07 is in the MA program in Art History at Ohio State University.

-Sara Buck '07, aka Paper Buck, is an intern at Kala printmaking studio in Oakland, CA, 2013.
-She received a scholarship for advanced intaglio work at the Women's Studio Workshop, Rosendale, NY, 2010.
-She had a solo show of prints at Seward Cafe in Minneapolis, January, 2009.
-She participated in the Anne Braden Anti- Racist Organizer Training program in San Francisco.
-She had work on display at the Winona Arts Center as part of a Highpoint Printmaking Center members' show, Mar.
+Paper Buck '07, is the shop manager at Kala printmaking studio in Oakland, CA. Paper organized a panel titled, It Never Ends!: Queers in the Historical Present for SGCI, Knoxville 2015 and a print exchange portfolio, UN-SETTLING ALLIANCES: CONNECTING OUR LIBERATION, for SGCI San Francisco, 2014.
+He received a scholarship for advanced intaglio work at the Women's Studio Workshop, Rosendale, NY, 2010.
+He had a solo show of prints at Seward Cafe in Minneapolis, January, 2009.
+He participated in the Anne Braden Anti- Racist Organizer Training program in San Francisco.
+He had work on display at the Winona Arts Center as part of a Highpoint Printmaking Center members' show, Mar.
 2008.
-She had work in Prints on Ice, the cooperative exhibit at Highpoint Center for Printmaking in Mpls., Jan.
+He had work in Prints on Ice, the cooperative exhibit at Highpoint Center for Printmaking in Mpls., Jan.
 2008.

 Kemi Adeyemi ’07 is pursuing a PhD in performance studies at Northwestern University.

 Sayoko Nakamura '06 received a Masters in Architecture at California College of the Arts in 2009.

 Chelsey Olsen '06, is attending graduate school in Architecture at Iowa State University, Ames.
 She was the fundraising coordinator for Interlock House, the ISU entry in the Department of Energy’s 2009 Solar Decathlon, challenging architecture students to design a solar-powered home incorporating sustainable technologies.
 See an article about the project http://www.iowastatedaily.com/articles/2009/02/01/news/local_news/doc49865737356a5492211089.txt